brewchetta/DeepSixSite/README.md

 https://deep-six.herokuapp.com/index.html

 The website for Deep Six is located on Heroku.
-Heroku often needs a few seconds to reboot its low traffic websites so please be patient while it loads up (the process shouldn't take more than five or ten seconds).
+Heroku often needs a few seconds to reboot if it's been off for a while so please be patient while it loads (the process shouldn't take more than five or ten seconds).

 You can also see a brief demo video here: https://youtu.be/Vw93iBp48Xc